cfengine/documentation/enterprise-cfengine-guide/high-availability.markdown

 ### PostgreSQL ###

-For best performance PostgreSQL streaming replication has been selected as database replication mode.
-It provides capability of shiping WAL files from active server to all standby database servers.
-This is PostgreSQL 9.0 and above feature allowing continuous recovery and almost immediate visibility of data inserted to primary server by the standby.
+For best performance, PostgreSQL streaming replication has been selected as database replication mode.
+It provides capability of shipping WAL files from active server to all standby database servers.
+This is a PostgreSQL 9.0 and above feature allowing continuous recovery and almost immediate visibility of data inserted to primary server by the standby.
 For more information about PostgreSQL streaming replication please see [this](https://wiki.postgresql.org/wiki/Streaming_Replication).

 # CFEngine #

 In High Availability setup all the clients are aware of existence of more than one hub.
 Current active hub is selected as a policy server and policy fetching and report collection is done by the active hub.
 One of the differences comparing to single-hub installation is that instead of having one policy server, clients are having list of hubs where they should connect to to send the reports or fetch policy.
-Also after bootstrapping to either active or passive hub clients are implicitly redirected to active and trust is established between both active and passive hub so that all clients connected to High Availability installation are capable to communicate with both active and passive hub.
-This allows transparent transition to passive hub once fail-over is happening as all the clients are having already established trust with passive hub as well.
+Also after bootstrapping to either active or passive hub clients are implicitly redirected to active one.
+After that trust is established between the client and both active and passive hub so that all clients are capable to communicate with both.
+This allows transparent transition to passive hub once fail-over is happening, as all the clients have already established trust with passive hub as well.

 ### Mission Portal ###

-Mission Portal in 3.6.2 has gotten a new indicator with the status of the High Availability configuration.
+Mission Portal in 3.6.2 has a new indicator whitch shows the status of the High Availability configuration.

 ![HAHealth](ha_health_OK.png)

-High Availability status is constantly monitored so that once some malfunction is discovered user is notified about degraded state of the system.
-Besides simple visualization of High Availability feature user is able to get detailed information what is the reason of degraded state of the installation and when last data from each hub was reported.
+High Availability status is constantly monitored so that once some malfunction is discovered the user is notified about the degraded state of the system.
+Besides simple visualization of High Availability, the user is able to get detailed information regarding the reason for a degraded state, as well as when data was last reported from each hub.
 This gives quite comprehensive knowledge and overview of whole setup.

 ![HADegraded](ha_degraded_indicator.png)